-I would encourage you to look in your own heart this morning; do you glory in the flesh?
-Do you think that in your own strength, on your own merit, by your own credentials and religious efforts and activities and ethics and morality you're going to enter God's kingdom and his eternal heaven?
+I would encourage you to look in your own heart this morning.
+Do you glory in the flesh?
+Do you think that in your own strength, on your own merit, by your own credentials and religious efforts and activities and ethics and morality you're going to enter God's kingdom and His eternal heaven?
 Are you outside the gate negotiating your own price or have you come realizing God has established the way in Jesus Christ?
 And kneeling at the foot of the cross do you confess your sin and embrace the Savior?
 It's your choice.
 Empowered by the Spirit of God may you make the right choice?
-Father we pray that you'll do your work in every heart, make those who know you thankful for what you've done.
-Those who have not yet met you, may this be that great day when they embrace the Savior for His glory, Amen.

 You may reproduce this Grace to You content for non-commercial purposes in accordance with Grace to You's Copyright Policy (http://www.gty.org/connect/copyright).